Saturday 17th April 2004

 sneak a win or two.
 Are we doomed ?

-they consider ditching Pleat for the last four games ?
+Is it just me, or should they consider ditching Pleat for the last four games ?

 The man has never

 achieved anything in the game.

 His public comments are curious and insane.
 Surely the players have lost respect for him ?
 Why does he pick King at left-back and not centre-half ?
 Why does he overlook Ricketts and Jackson ?
 Why has he dropped our top scorer Keane ?
 Why does he persist with Keller & Doherty ?